JennMP88/JennMP88/readme.md

 ## Highlights 🚀

-- 💼 **Programmer I**: Redesigned and created a government website, developed Salesforce solutions, and created internal Sharepoint sites.
+- 💼 **Programmer I**: Redesigned and created a government websites, developed Salesforce solutions, and created internal Sharepoint sites.
 - 💻 **AWS Cloud Practitioner Student**: Built web applications on AWS with auto-scaling and managed databases on Aurora.
-- 👩‍💻 **Pursuit Fellow**: Collaborated on a virtual closet app, managed SQL databases, and implemented REST APIs.
+- 👩‍💻 **Pursuit Fellow**: Refined skills in project management, SQL database design, REST API integration, and code quality through peer reviews for efficient solutions.
+Contributed to a one-month capstone project in building a user-friendly virtual closet app.

 <!-- ## Projects 🌟